soostdijck/RUDE/docs/BOM.md

 Special attention to HSP 102011 and 2x190mm + 4x66mm ⌀5mm rods which are not included in stock Robak BOM.
 Only additional SHCS M3/M5 bolts + square/hex-nuts are necessary if you come from Robak.

-This car can handle a more powerful motor than Robak, I don't advise anything below 3S.
+This car can handle much more power than Robak, I don't advise anything below 3S.

 ## Electronics